Canada’s Basic Income Movement Rallies around PEI’s campaign for a Guaranteed Basic Income (GBI)

 In November 2023, the team released its report, A Proposal for a Guaranteed Basic Income for PEI, answering many of the questions and concerns related to such an income assistance benefit.
 This report has changed the conversation about a national basic income guarantee benefit in Canada

-In September 2024, the Honourable Jenna Sudds, Minister of Family, Children and Social Development in collaboration with PEI’s Minister of Social Development and Seniors, the Honourable Barbara Ramsey, established a federal/provincial working group to study the data and administrative structure of a 5 to 7-year Guaranteed Basic Income (GBI) demonstration project for PEI.
+In September 2024, the governments of Canada and PEI established a federal/provincial working group to study the data and administrative structure of a 5 to 7-year Guaranteed Basic Income (GBI) demonstration project for PEI.